Syzygium unipunctatum: Etymology

 The genus name Syzygium comes from the Ancient Greek sýzygos, meaning 'joined', 'yoked', or 'paired', and refers to the paired leaves.
-The species epithet unipunctatum is derived from the Latin words unus, meaning 'one' or 'single', and punctum, meaning 'puncture', 'spot', or 'moment'.
-The meaning of the epithet is unclear.
+The species epithet unipunctatum is derived from the Latin words unus, meaning 'one' or 'single', and punctum, meaning 'spot' or 'dot', a reference to the fact that there is usually only one oil dot within each reticulation of the tertiary veins.